Guidance in Unknown Terrain

 GUIDANCE VIA YOUR MORAL COMPASS

 Just as a sighting compass is indispensable in providing a clear indicator of physical direction, a moral compass is necessary to provide a baseline for human behavior.
-In the complex world of the 21st century, having a constant standard to maintain moral bearings is essential.
+In the complex world of the 21st century, possessing a constant standard to maintain your moral bearings is essential.

-Preparing to cross over the Jordan River, Moses provided the nation of Israel with a clear course for God’s blessing:
+Moses provided the nation of Israel with a clear course for God’s blessing.

 “Therefore you shall be careful to do as the Lord your God has commanded you; you shall not turn aside to the right hand or to the left.

-You shall walk in all the ways which the Lord your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess.”
+You shall walk in all the ways which the Lord your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess” (Deut.
+5:32-33).

 As Moses spoke to the children of Israel gathered on the banks of the Jordan River, he used the metaphor of walking to describe life’s journey.
 God set Israel’s “azimuth” toward living life in such a way that not only blesses others, but also brings reciprocal blessing to those who stay the course.
 Israel was commanded to follow that course without deviation (v.
 32).
 God’s guidance was specific.